Shun456789/Flood-Risk-Analysis-Tool/docs/function_docs.md

 ---

 ### **`calculate_risk_by_land_use(risk_data, land_use_data, no_data_value, output_path)`**
-Computes total, average, and count of risk values for each land use category and saves the result as a CSV file.
+Calculates total, average, and count of risk values for each land use category and saves the outcome as a CSV file.

 #### **Input Arguments**
 - `risk_data` (`np.ndarray`): Flood risk raster data.